stylify/web/content/blog/style-your-nette-framework-website-faster-with-stylify-css.md

 </div>
 ```

-If you run the `yarn watch`, Stylify will generate css and will watch any file for change.
+If you run the `yarn watch`, Stylify CSS will generate css and will watch any file for change.

 ### Components
 To avoid bloated templates with utilities, you can configure